Job interview: how to read a recruiter's body language

 Jan 05, 2021

-The topic of non-verbal communication was brought to life for television viewers with Lie to Me, a popular series in which Dr Cal Lightman, “the world’s leading deception expert,” used his understanding of body language and micro-expressions to help the police to solve crimes.
-This was not just fiction, however, as Lightman was based on Dr Paul Ekman, a renowned American psychologist who specialises in this area.
+The topic of non-verbal communication was brought to life for television viewers with Lie to Me, a popular series in which Dr. Cal Lightman, “the world’s leading deception expert,” used his understanding of body language and micro-expressions to help the police to solve crimes.
+This was not just fiction, however, as Lightman was based on Dr. Paul Ekman, a renowned American psychologist who specializes in this area.
 Non-verbal communication is also popular with recruiters who use their skills to interpret the body language of applicants at job interviews.